4T Trail

 Tram

-The tram’s shiny, pod-like cars whisk passengers downhill while providing panoramic views of the Willamette River and Southeast Portland.
+The aerial tram’s shiny, pod-like cars whisk passengers downhill while providing panoramic views of the Willamette River and Southeast Portland.
 On a clear day, you can even see Mount Hood in the distance.
 One-way fares aren’t available on the tram, so you’ll need to purchase a round-trip pass from the terminal (which costs $8 each).
 Note: The tram runs Monday-Saturday year-round.
 Visit www.gobytram.com for a full schedule.

 Walk downhill from Council Crest, crossing Southwest Greenway and Fairmont streets, and pick between 1) following the trail on a 2.2-mile (3.5 km) hike through hilly Marquam Nature Park or 2) taking a 1.6-mile (2.6 km) walk downhill on city streets without sidewalks.
 Both paths lead to the Oregon Health & Science University (OHSU) campus, where 4T signs point to the upper terminal of the Portland Aerial Tram.
 (Tip: there are also public restrooms available at OHSU.)